btarg/btarg/README.md

 Users would be charged hourly based on "credits" that they could top up, rather than monthly out of real money on a card.
 This would ensure that people would not be charged when forgetting to renew a subscription: an annoyance I have with many other alternative services like Google Drive which I believe to be solved by ByteReserve.

+> Why I stopped working on this

 Currently, the project's development is halted.
 The credits and billing systems are not yet implemented.
+At the moment, this project is **too large in scope** for me to test and deploy properly by myself.
+Also, a single point of failure in a privacy-focused application like this could lead to compromised user privacy (e.g. if my accounts are hacked, then the site could go down as there is no corporate entity backing it.)

 ### [Origami](https://github.com/btarg/origami) (Abandoned)
 Origami is a Minecraft server plugin for the [Paper](https://papermc.org/) platform, which allows for server owners to create more a customised experience closer to that of modded Minecraft, regardless of the players' clients.